 Preserve Your Smile

 Dr. Heard and his team offer a wide range of customized periodontal treatments to help patients achieve optimal oral health.
 As timely care is the most effective way to protect your smile from tooth loss, it is critical to contact our office for a periodontal appointment if you have gum disease.
-To find out more about our services or to schedule a consultation, contact us online or call us today at (361) 573-1014.
+To find out more about our services or to schedule a consultation, contact our Victoria practice online or call us today at (361) 573-1014.

 “After multiple years of avoiding a dental issue, I visited Dr. Heard.
 In a short period of time, I went from what I thought was a hopeless dental problem, to a complete solution.
 I now have a full understanding of my procedure, the timeline, and even exact costs.”
 Satisfied Patient